reenu-thomas/Angular-training-assessment/README.md

 # Use ng serve to run the angular application in myapp folder.

 # Use npm start to run the node application.

+# Use ng test to do unit testing.